blind-submissions-2025/Portuarization_MedSea_eDNA/README.md

-Files and codes used to generate the results reported in the manuscript "_An ecological perspective on the portuarization syndrome: eDNA reveals species-rich communities, non-indigenous species hotspots, and biotic homogenization in ports_"
+Files and codes used to generate the results reported in the manuscript "_An ecological perspective on the portuarization syndrome: eDNA reveals species-rich communities, NIS hotspots, and biotic homogenization in ports_"

 **01_Preparation_combined_table.R**: R script used to:
 i) filter the OTU tables form each marker (12S,18S,COI) from OTUs not assigned to marine Metazoan,